-Cause: There are a limited number of personnel for certain functions.
+Cause: There are a limited number of personnel for certain functions and lack of board oversight.

-Identification of a repeat finding: This is a repeat finding from the immediate previous audit, 2018-001.
+Identification of a repeat finding: This is a repeat finding from the immediate previous audit, 2020-001.

-Recommendation: The duties should be separated as much as possible and alternative controls should be used to compensate for lack of separation.
+Recommendation: The duties should be separated as much as possible, by possibly training and utilizing non-financial personnel and utilizing alternative controls.
 The governing board should provide some of these controls.